 That is a dangerous mistake.

-Commitment here does not imply a contract – as in “you made a commitment to me, here it is!”.
+Commitment here does not imply a contract – as in “you made a commitment to me, here!”.
 That view is a relic of old-fashioned command and control thinking.
-That type of thinking sees stakeholders and developers in opposition to each other, trying to gain an advantage in haggling over what was and wasn’t contracted to.
+That type of thinking sees stakeholders and developers in opposition to each other.
+Where each is trying to gain an advantage in haggling over what was and wasn’t contracted to.

 The word commitment here I think implies instead a mindset or an attitude.
 “The team is committed to making this work”.
 “I have a strong commitment to seeing this through”.

 Remember, agile software development emphasises sustainable pace.
-No team should be forced or even encouraged to go on a death march to meet a sprint goal.
+No team should be forced or even encouraged to go on a death march.
+No matter if it is to meet a sprint goal.

 The team are committed to the goal and care about it.
 And they should try their hardest to focus (another important value) on the goal and have the courage (another value) to see it through.